-The most common PRP Skin Rejuvenation treatment is a modified form of microneedling.
-Microneedling is a skin treatment that uses very small needles to create micro-channels in the skin (as opposed to other skin treatments which remove layers of skin) that jumpstart the skin’s restorative and healing functions.
+The most common PRP Skin Rejuvenation treatment is a modified form of microneedling (also known as Epidermal Collagen Induction Therapy).
+Microneedling is a skin treatment that uses very small needles to create micro-channels in the skin (as opposed to other skin treatments that remove layers of skin) that jumpstart the skin’s restorative and healing functions.
 The use of PRP matrix can augment this process, giving an overall skin rejuvenation and excellent results.

 Who is a Candidate for PRP Microneedling Treatment?